Tharantyr/360_BROWSING/README.md

 Direct link to the scientific paper: https://dspace.library.uu.nl/bitstream/handle/1874/380854/MSC_Thesis_Peter_de_Keijzer__Master_Thesis.pdf?sequence=2&isAllowed=y

-All the relevant scripts are found on the Player game object and its child objects, but the most important ones are on the BigThumb object (which is also a child object of Player).
+All relevant scripts are found on the Player game object and its child objects, but the most important ones are on the BigThumb object (which is also a child object of Player).
 ThumbnailScript is the main script controlling everything.